 Once you have been to the doctor and know what may be going on, you will be able to be directed to natural therapies that may be suited to your needs, such as herbs, supplements, physical therapy and possibly medical treatments.
 You can learn about a wide variety of medicinal plants for fertility here…

 A: We have information on a variety of different dairy alternatives.
-We have both recipes and instructional videos at our Natural Fertility Diet and Natural Fertility Community sites on how to make almond, rice and hemp milk.
+We have both recipes and instructional videos on how to make almond and hemp milk.
+Rice milk is easy too.
 These recipes do not contain as much protein as Fertilica Whey does per serving (19g), so you may need to find an alternative protein powder if you are looking to get the same amount of protein.
 Organic hemp or pea protein powder may be a good choice.
 You can find these at your local health food store.
 Avoid soy protein powders, as this may contribute to estrogen dominance.
 Cooked quinoa is another option.

-A: There are many foods that are considered to.
-There are foods that have been linked to certain fertility issues because they contribute to “stagnation” in the body, may trigger an autoimmune response, contribute to estrogen dominance and trigger an inflammatory response.
-Endometriosis, uterine fibroids, PCOS, adenomyosis and ovarian cysts are considered stagnant conditions.
-With PCOS there is the issue of insulin resistance, which has not been found to be a part of those other conditions.
+A: There are many foods that are considered to impact fertility.
+There are foods that have been linked to certain fertility issues because they contribute to “stagnation” in the body, may trigger an autoimmune response, contribute to estrogen dominance, and trigger an inflammatory response.
+Endometriosis, uterine fibroids, PCOS, adenomyosis, and ovarian cysts are considered stagnant conditions.
+With PCOS, there is the issue of insulin resistance, which has not been found to be a part of those other conditions.